-Windy Point Trail is a 2 mile lightly trafficked out and back trail located near Colfax, CA that features a river and is rated as moderate.
+Windy Point Trail is a 2 mile lightly trafficked out and back trail located near Colfax, California that features a river and is rated as moderate.
 The trail is primarily used for hiking and trail running and is accessible year-round.

 In the summer it's terribly hot and brown.
 A couple good views but none of the wildflowers or grass to make it worth it